June 12, 2025, 2:50 pm | Read time: 3 minutes

 Follow myHOMEBOOK on WhatsApp now

-1. Pay attention to the buds when buying
+1. Pay Attention to the Buds When Buying

-When purchasing, pay attention to an important detail to later enjoy beautiful blooms: The buds should not be too small or completely green.
+When purchasing, you should pay attention to an important detail to later enjoy beautiful blooms: The buds should not be too small or completely green.
 Otherwise, the chances are low that the buds will open at all.
 Ideally, you should be able to already guess the flower color.

-2. Remove leaves
+2. Remove Leaves

-3. Cut stems correctly
+3. Cut Stems Properly

 https://oembed/myhomebook/affiliate/8b0ab9d72fa88b444c4c5d493ee90b447399807dd9b2d7ba99a58425c9dd9848/8e6e2b30-0677-421d-83d2-e1e4481878f8/embed

-4. Choose the right vase
+4. Choose the Right Vase

 Why Are Ants Often Found on Peonies?